 A high school honors student (her debate team recently won the State Finals!), is equally devoted to all things aquatic, specifically whales and dolphins.
 In her senior year, she is out on or in the water every chance she can get.
 Staying focused on her goals in life keeps her well disciplined.
 Other crew members from Wild Side Specialty Tours and active volunteers in the Wild Dolphin Foundation are her biggest role models and helpful mentors as she follows her dreams to becoming a marine biologist.
 Best of luck Danielle, we'll see you again :-)

-"Heart-core" animal lover, Melissa holds an undergraduate Biology degree from UP Pittsburgh, and has completed her master’s degree in Environmental Management.
+"Heart-core" animal lover, Melissa holds an undergraduate Biology degree from UP Pittsburgh, and has completed her master’s degree in Environmental Management, her masters thesis on the subject of human-dolphin interaction.
 In her vast travels as a military wife she has held a wide array of environmental jobs including Naturalist for DNR, AmeriCorps member - focusing on eradication of invasive species, a veterinary technician, and as a wildlife rehabilitation specialist.

 Kara Smolarek: Marine biologist, Veterinary Sciences MSc,specializes in marine mammals, her thesis: "Molecular Identification and Genetic Characterization of Cetacean Herpesviruses and Porpoise Morbillivirus," Kara has field experience with manatees, sea turtles, reef ecology in Australia and environmental education of the public; assisted with training sessions of dolphins and seals here at Sea Life Park, has marine mammal stranding response training, and is advance SCUBA certified.
 She is currently teaching Biology lab at HPU.